1- Setup Phase

 Major Phase 1 - A proof of function relation (PFR)

-A proof of function relation, PFRPFR, shows that a committed relation is a function.
+A proof of function relation, PFR, shows that a committed relation is a function.

 Major Phase 2 - An algebraic holographic proof (AHP)

-An algebraic holographic proof, AHPAHP, is scheme where the prover without revealing any information about function ff, proves that y=f(x)y=f(x) for public xx and yy.
+An algebraic holographic proof, AHP, is scheme where the prover without revealing any information about function f, proves that y=f(x) for public x and y.

 In the following section, we will review the setup phase of our system.
 We also provide an example to clarify the method.